 - Submitting a false claim for payment, or

-Note that it is also unprofessional conduct to get referral fees without the knowledge of the patient or his/her legal representative.3
+Note that it is also unprofessional conduct to get referral fees without the knowledge of the patient or their legal representative.3

 Members of the general public may file an informal complaint against Nevada dentists or hygienists.
-If the Board believes there is a factual basis for the complaint, it will give the licensee “notice of the verified complaint.”
+If the Board believes there is a factual basis for the complaint, it will give you “notice of the verified complaint.”

-The licensee then has 15 days to respond to the complaint, though the Board has the discretion to grant the licensee more time.
-Licensees are encouraged to hire an attorney to help them respond to the complaint.
+You then have 15 days to respond to the complaint, though the Board has the discretion to grant you more time.
+You are encouraged to hire an attorney to help you respond to the complaint.

-Note that the Board can summarily suspend a licensee’s authority to prescribe schedule II drugs, schedule III drugs, or schedule IV drugs pending the outcome of the disciplinary hearing if it determines that the licensee may pose a risk to the public health, safety, or welfare.4
+Note that the Board can summarily suspend your authority to prescribe schedule II drugs, schedule III drugs, or schedule IV drugs pending the outcome of the disciplinary hearing if it determines that you may pose a risk to the public health, safety, or welfare.

 5. What happens at a Nevada Dental Board disciplinary hearing?

 A Nevada Dental Board disciplinary hearing is an administrative version of a trial.
-Both the Board and the licensee’s defense attorney may advance arguments, present evidence, call witnesses, and cross-examine each other’s witnesses…
+Both the Board and your defense attorney may

-If the Board ultimately determines “by a preponderance of the evidence” that the licensee committed misconduct, the licensee may face any of the following types of disciplinary penalties:
+If the Board ultimately determines “by a preponderance of the evidence” that you committed misconduct, you may face any of the following types of disciplinary penalties:

 - license suspension;